zemse/contract-ownership-governance/README.md

-# Smart Contract Governance
+# Contract Ownership Governance

-This is a proposed standard implementation for decentralizing ownership of contracts.
+This is a proposed standard implementation for decentralizing ownership of smart contracts.

 ## Abstract